Endoscopic thoracic sympathectomy (ETS)

-People with excessive sweating live with a variety of day-to-day challenges: personal and professional limitations, ongoing discomfort, looming embarrassment, to name just a few.
-Hyperhidrosis sufferers know that this one thing impacts everything they do (or can't do); it's an ever-present worry.
+People with excessive sweating live with a variety of day-to-day challenges: personal and professional limitations, ongoing discomfort, embarrassment, other emotional burdens, and more.

-Thankfully, we are seeing great improvements in hyperhidrosis treatment and in the understanding of this under-acknowledged condition.
-Yet far too often we hear from hyperhidrosis patients about their difficult and often irreversible side effects caused by endoscopic thoracic sympathectomy (ETS) surgery.
-Some have even lost their lives.
+We are, however, seeing great improvements in hyperhidrosis treatment and in the understanding of this often under-acknowledged condition.
+Yet we still hear from hyperhidrosis patients about difficult, serious and often irreversible side effects caused by endoscopic thoracic sympathectomy (ETS) surgery.

-After all other treatments have been tried, adjusted for individual circumstances, and still found to be ineffective, surgical treatment for excessive sweating may be an option considered by your physician.
-There are a few different types of surgery that may used to treat hyperhidrosis.
+After all other treatments have been tried, adjusted for individual circumstances, combined in nuanced fashion, and still found to be ineffective, surgical treatment for excessive sweating may be an option but should be considered carefully.
+There are a few different types of surgery that may be used to treat hyperhidrosis.
 The most invasive of these is endoscopic thoracic sympathectomy (ETS).
-ETS is considered a last resort because it frequently causes serious, irreversible compensatory sweating (excessive sweating on large areas of the body or all over) as well as other dibilitating effects such as extreme hypotension (low blood pressure), arrhythmia (heart rhythm issues), and heat intolerance.
-In fact, most physicians do not recommend ETS surgery because of the serious negative side effects of the procedure.
+ETS is considered a last resort because it frequently causes serious, irreversible compensatory sweating (excessive sweating on large areas of the body or all over) as well as other debilitating effects such as extreme hypotension (low blood pressure), arrhythmia (heart rhythm issues), and heat intolerance.
+Most practitioners do not recommend ETS surgery because of the serious negative side effects of the procedure.
 Of note, while ETS was first performed in Sweden, it is now outlawed in that country due to its side effects.

 During ETS surgery, surgeons attempt to interrupt the transmission of nerve signals from the spinal column to the sweat glands and to thus prevent these nerve signals from "turning on" the sweat glands.